ros2/rmw_connextdds/README.md

 - In the case of `rmw_connextdds`:
   - Based on [`RMW_CONNEXT_ENDPOINT_QOS_OVERRIDE_POLICY`](#rmw-connext-endpoint-qos-override-policy),
-    apply the ROS 2 QoS profile on top of the default QoS policy, and overwrite them, unless the ROS 2 policy is set to `SYSTEM_DEFAULT`.
+    apply the ROS 2 QoS profile on top of the default QoS policy, and overwrite them unless the corresponding ROS 2 policies are set to `SYSTEM_DEFAULT`.
   - Based on [`RMW_CONNEXT_DISABLE_LARGE_DATA_OPTIMIZATIONS`](#rmw-connext-disable-large-data-optimizations), and if the DataWriter's data type qualifies as "large data", tune the RTPS reliability protocol settings to provide better "out of the box" behavior for these types by updating